brenolf/pretty-response/README.md

 [![Coverage Status](https://coveralls.io/repos/brenolf/pretty-response/badge.svg?branch=master&service=github)](https://coveralls.io/github/brenolf/pretty-response?branch=master)
 [![Code Climate](https://codeclimate.com/github/brenolf/pretty-response/badges/gpa.svg)](https://codeclimate.com/github/brenolf/pretty-response)
 [![npm version](https://badge.fury.io/js/pretty-response.svg)](http://badge.fury.io/js/pretty-response)
-> Express middleware that exposes function to work with HTTP status codes
+> Express middleware that exposes functions to work with HTTP status codes

 Pretty Response exposes all HTTP codes as functions on response as a middleware.
 So you can plug it wherever you want to and have a more expressive code than using standard `response.status(CODE)`.